 - DCF or IRR analysis

-If the user has to go all the time back and forth, left, right center, it will create more confusion, and you actually might lose him.
+If the user has to go through the excel model repeatedly to backtrack and refer different parts of the pages, it will create more confusion, and lose track of direction that your user needs to go.
 Therefore, logic and structure are key to allow for a smooth understanding!

 4. Allow for easy model navigation: Setup a clear navigation structure by using adequate labels for all worksheets and sections of your model.
 The objective is that the user can orientate himself and find the relevant sections quickly without having to redo all the Financial Modeling Excel work.